nlp-compromise/my_word/README.md

 by using **my_word**, not only are lookups faster, but filesize + memory-use is much smaller.

-in comparison to other prefix/suffix tries (like [efrt](https://github.com/nlp-compromise/efrt)!) **my_word** indexes by word, and sentence, instead of by character.
+in comparison to other prefix/suffix tries (like [efrt](https://github.com/nlp-compromise/efrt)!) **my_word** indexes by *word and sentence*, instead of by character.
-This means matches will not extend over sentence-boundaries, and that it won't get tripped-up by punctuation or whitespace.
+This means matches will not extend over sentence-boundaries, and that it won't get tripped-up by punctuation, whitespace, or word-prefixes.

 ## How-the?
 the [Aho-Corasick algorithm](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_string_matching_algorithm) is a trie-based method to look-up a list of words efficiently in text.
-If you have a bag of words, and want to know if they're found in a sentence, you could loop through and do ```str.match(/\bword\b/)``` but that's a regex for each one, and is slower for every word (O(n)).
+If you have a bag of words, and want to know if they're found in a text, you could loop through and do ```str.match(/\bword\b/)``` but that's a regex for each one, and is slower for every word (O(n)).

 Cooler would be to generate a *trie* from the words in your text.